-We are seeking design proposals for a permanent sculpture to be positioned within a suitable site at Speers Point Park.
+Design proposals for a permanent sculpture, with a budget of $120,000, to be positioned within a suitable site at Speers Point Park have closed.

-Artists and designers are invited to submit information about their art practice and appropriate experience for consideration as a two-stage commissioning process.
+Artists and designers were invited to submit information about their art practice and appropriate experience for consideration as a two-stage commissioning process.

 The first of its type for Lake Macquarie, CREATE is a City-wide initiative to engage communities through meaningful artist-driven projects.

-Windale is to be the first launch location for this major initiative, which has received $50,000 through the Social Housing Community Improvement Fund.
-The Windale CREATE project will provide the opportunity for five NSW Aboriginal and Non-Aboriginal artists to work with the Windale community to create artworks in prominent street and recreational areas in their suburb.
+Windale is to be the first location for this major initiative, which has received $50,000 through the Social Housing Community Improvement Fund.
+The Windale CREATE project will provide the opportunity for Aboriginal and non-Aboriginal artists to work with the Windale community to create artworks in the shopping precinct that reflect place, stories, history and future aspirations.

 To continue the showcasing of art in public places, Council will install two commissioned artworks to enrich the identity of the future Caves Beach Recreational Precinct.

-Applications closed for a sculpture commission as well as an artwork for the new amenity building gates to be installed July 2018.
+Applications have closed for a sculpture commission as well as an artwork for the new amenity building gates to be installed from July 2018.

 Charlestown Skate Park

 This is a landmark public art project that will involve young people in local placemaking as part of a major $1.2 million skate park we are constructing at Charlestown.
 In early 2017, artists Saretta Fielding, David Ciani from Artscape, and UpandUp were selected to work with the local community to develop artworks for the new skate park.
-Construction set to start in August 2018..
+Construction of the public art elements is set to start in August 2018.

-Charlestown Skate Park is the first of four new skate parks to be delivered across the City, with Morisset, Windale and Cameron Park in the pipeline.
+Charlestown Skate Park is the first of four new skate parks to be delivered across the City, with Morisset, Windale and Croudace Bay in the pipeline.